Guinéenne de Large Bande

 La Guinéenne de la Large Bande is a limited company in charge of managing the capacity allocated to Guinea on the Africa Coast Europe submarine cable (ACE) since March 2013.

-GUILAB is an infrastructure provider for telecommunications operators and ISPs looking for connection to ACE consortium submarine cable, giving them access to high speed broadband capabilities.
-It is the unique gateway for incoming and outgoing international communications to and originating from Guinea.
+GUILAB is an infrastructure provider for telecommunications operators and Internet service providers looking for connection to ACE consortium submarine cable, giving them access to high speed broadband capabilities.
+It aids in incoming and outgoing international communications to and originating from Guinea.

 History

 In 2010, Guinea had the opportunity to connect for the first time to a submarine cable system and joined the Africa Coast to Europe project as member of the Consortium, through SOTELGUI (Société de Télécommunications de Guinée) the incumbent operator.
 To finance the operation and involve economic actors already settled in Guinea, the Guinean government has partnered with private operators.
 The partnership resulted in the creation of GUILAB SA.

 Indeed, studies conducted in the past by the World Bank lead to the conclusion that for certain types of projects, such as those developed in the telecommunications sector, it is preferable that the sub-Saharan African countries should partner with private investors.
 The aim is to boost their economies by promoting economic models based on a public-private consortium.
 Two Guinean companies part of ACE Consortium at its inception in 2010 -Orange Guinea and SOTELGUI- have transferred their rights to GUILAB.